ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 When you do this, make sure you also set the YARPP setting "Thumbnail Size" to "yarpp-thumbnail".

 Each time you change YARPP's thumbnail dimensions like this, you will probably want to have WordPress regenerate appropriate sized thumbnails for all of your images.
 We highly recommend the [Regenerate Thumbnails](https://wordpress.org/extend/plugins/regenerate-thumbnails/) plugin for this purpose.

+Note: if you don't use YARPP's thumbnail size, you might want to avoid generating it for newly uploaded images to save space.
+To do that add the following code snippet to your theme's `functions.php` file:

+`add_filter( 'yarpp_add_image_size', '_\_return_false' );`

 = I'm using the Thumbnails display.
 Why aren't the right size thumbnails being served? =